wpscanteam/wpscan/README.md

 *Installing on Mac OSX:*

-Apple Xcode, Command Line Tools and the libffi too are needed (to be able to install the FFI gem), See http://stackoverflow.com/questions/17775115/cant-setup-ruby-environment-installing-fii-gem-error
+Apple Xcode, Command Line Tools and the libffi are needed (to be able to install the FFI gem), See http://stackoverflow.com/questions/17775115/cant-setup-ruby-environment-installing-fii-gem-error

 ```git clone https://github.com/wpscanteam/wpscan.git```